Endogenous structural transformation in economic development: Competitive equilibrium

-\noi Note that the competitive equilibrium in the generic EST model consists of paths of consumption, capital stock, wage rates, rental rates of capital, and industrial structures, such that (i) the social planner maximizes the representative household's utility given the initial economic structure and initial capital intensity, wage rates and rental rates, and (ii) the paths of wage rates and rental rates are such that given the paths of capital stock and labor, all markets clear.
-Using Theorems \ref{sec4.thm.vis.exist}, \ref{sec4.thm.vis.unique}, and \ref{sec4.switch0.thm1}, we can show the following.
+Note that the competitive equilibrium in the extended Ramsey model consists of paths of consumption, capital stock, wage rates, rental rates of capital, and industrial structures, such that (i) the social planner maximizes the representative household's utility given the initial economic structure and initial capital intensity, wage rates and rental rates, and (ii) the paths of wage rates and rental rates are such that given the paths of capital stock and labor, all markets clear.
+Using the method in Xing (2021) and Xing (2023a), we can show the following.

 \begin{proposition} {\it For each $i\in \mathbbm{I}$, $V_i(t,k)$ defined by \eqref{sec3.totalutil.equ2} is a viscosity solution to

 \noi and such solutions are unique on $[0, \infty)\times \mathbbm{R}^+$.} \end{proposition}